 In March 2011, “peaceful protests” in the rural town of Dara'a in Syria were violently repressed by the government of Bashar Al-Assad and evolved into an armed rebellion.
-The conflict has further intensified and as of today, reports estimate that approximately 220,000 people lost their lives in the conflict (Hadid, 2015).
+The conflict has further intensified and reports estimate that approximately 220,000 people lost their lives in the conflict by 2015 (Hadid, 2015).
 A number of scholars have sought to analyse the original causes of the Syrian conflict.
 Several studies have drawn a link between the protests of March 2011 and climate change.
 This case study will analyse this potential link.

 Strong impacts of the five-year drought (2006-2010)